bcd/freewpc/machine/tz/tz.md

 Mute/Pause: yes_no, YES
 TZ Flipcodes: yes_no, YES
 TZ Mag Helpers: yes_no, YES

+# No lock needed to relight Gumball
+Easy Light Gumball: yes_no, YES

 ##########################################################################
 # Items for the Feature Audits menu.